CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `estimate_caller_profit`
 !!! description "`PegKeeper.estimate_caller_profit() -> uint256:`"

-    Function to estimate the profit from calling update().
+    Function to estimate the profit from calling `update()`.
 The caller of the function will receive 20% of the total profits.
-However, there is a required delay of 15 minutes between each call to this function.
-If the function is called earlier, it will return 0.

     Returns: expected amount of profit going to the caller (`uint256`).